balenaltd/handbook/Scratch-Pad.md

 4. reboot the device:
 `reboot`

-5. Pull the correct supervisor version, replacing v2.7.1 (from resinOS 1.19) with whatever version the device had originally, from step 1.
+5. Pull the correct supervisor version, replacing v2.7.1 (from resinOS 1.19) with whatever version the device had originally, from step 1, and `armv7hf` with the correct architecture if necessary.
-`docker pull resin/armv7hf-supervisor:v2.7.1`

-6. Tag the supervisor as latest.
-`docker tag resin/armv7hf-supervisor:v2.7.1 resin/armv7hf-supervisor:latest`

-7. Restart the supervisor:
-`systemctl start resin-supervisor`
+`update-resin-supervisor -i resin/armv7hf-supervisor -t v2.7.1`

 **[below are LEGACY instructions]**
 Note the below instructions are currently only for rpi/rpi2.
 I am not sure on the status of supervisor versions for other devices, plus the below may even be out of date by the time you try this, **check with colleagues to make sure this is the appropriate supervisor to pull.**